ArduPilot/ardupilot_wiki/dev/source/docs/submitting-patches-back-to-master.rst

        :width: 70%
        :target: ../_images/PullRequest_InitiatePullRequest1.png

 #.
-Check the "base fork" is `ArduPilot/ardupilot <https://github.com/ArduPilot/ardupilot>`__ and
-   "base" is "master" and then fill in the PR's subject line and detailed description.
+Check the "base fork" is `ArduPilot/ardupilot <https://github.com/ArduPilot/ardupilot>`__ and "base" is "master" and then fill in the PR's subject line and detailed description.
+The detailed description should include any evidence of testing performed.

    Check the list of changes at the bottom of the page only includes your intended changes, then push the "Create pull request" button.